 Gain the knowledge and skills to provide children with a cross-cultural and diverse education that meets the needs of all learners.

-YNTEP is a full-time program comprised of fall and winter semesters; one spring practicum in a rural community, as well as a one-week summer cultural camp course.
-The program provides extensive school practicum experiences totalling 22 weeks throughout the two years to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.
+The after-degree is a full-time program, including fall and winter coursework, one spring practicum in a rural community, and a one-week summer cultural camp.
+The program provides extensive school practicum experiences totaling 22 weeks to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.

-Those who have not been awarded a degree upon submission of their application will be required to provide confirmation of their degree status from their respective institution prior to beginning the Education program.
+Those who have not been awarded a degree upon submission of their application will be required to provide confirmation of their degree status from their respective institution prior to beginning the YNTEP after-degree

 Applicant submissions will be assessed by the University of Regina, which will determine if these criteria have been met.